glanceapp/community-widgets/widgets/tailscale-devices/README.md

 A widget for Glance that displays all devices in your Tailscale tailnet, showing their connection status, update availability, and IP addresses.

+## Setup

-## Option 1: API Key (Recommended)
+### Option 1: API Key (Recommended)

 The standard implementation using Tailscale API keys.
-Simple to set up but requires manual api key renewal every 90 days maximum.
+Simple to set up but requires manual API key renewal every 90 days maximum.

-### Setup

 1. **Generate API Key:**
    - Go to [Tailscale admin console](https://login.tailscale.com/admin/settings/keys)